Minnesota

 How to register

-PDF Registration Forms (various languages available): Minnesota Secretary Of State – Register on paper
+Paper Registration Forms (various languages available): A voter can download and fill out this Application: Register on paper

-IMPORTANT: Minnesota allows voter registration on Election Day at their polling place with proof of residency.
+IMPT: MN allows voter registration at early voting sites and on Election Day at their polling place with proof of residency

-A person may register to vote in Minnesota if they:
+A person may register to vote in Minnesota if the person:

-• are a citizen of the United States,
+• is a citizen of the United States,

-• are at least 18 years old on Election Day,
+• is at least 18 years old on Election Day,

 • has resided in Minnesota for at least 20 days immediately preceding Election Day,